Debian/dput-ng/docs/reference/hooks.rst

 Theory of Operation
 -------------------

-Checkers are a simple function which is invoked with a few objects to help aid in the checking process & reduce code.
+Pre-upload Hooks are a simple function which is invoked with a few objects to help aid in the checking process & reduce code.

-Checkers will always be run before an upload, and will be given the digested .changes object, the current profile & a way to interface with the user.
+Pre-upload hooks will always be run before an upload, and will be given the digested .changes object, the current profile & a way to interface with the user.

-All checkers (at their core) should preform a single check (as simply as it can), and either raise a subclass of :class:`dput.exceptions.CheckerException` or return normally.
+Pre-upload hooks (at their core) should preform a single check (as simply as it can), and either raise a subclass of :class:`dput.exceptions.HookException` or return normally.

+Post-upload hooks work likewise.
+They are just simple hooks as well, that are slightly different to pre-upload hooks.
+Firstly, register as a hook by placing the plugin def in the ``hooks`` class.
+In the event of an error, feel free to just bail out.
+There's not much you can do, and throwing an error is bad form.
+For now.
+This is likely to change.

-How a Checker Is Invoked
+How a Hook Is Invoked
 ------------------------

-Throughout this overview, we'll be looking at the :func:`dput.checkers.validate_checksums` checker.
-It's one of the most simple checkers, and demonstrates the concept very clearly.
+Throughout this overview, we'll be looking at the :func:`dput.hooks.validate_checksums` pre-upload hook.
+It's one of the most simple hooks, and demonstrates the concept very clearly.

-To start to understand how this all works, let's take a step back and look at how :func:`dput.checker.run_checker` invokes the checker-function.
+To start to understand how this all works, let's take a step back and look at how :func:`dput.hooks.run_hook` invokes the hook-function.

-Basically, ``run_checker`` will grab all the strings in the ``checkers`` key of the profile.
+Basically, ``run_hook`` will grab all the strings in the ``hooks`` key of the profile.
 They are just that -- simply strings.
-The checkers are looked up using :func:`dput.util.get_obj` (which calls :func:`dput.util.load_config` to resolve the .json definition of the checker).
+The hook are looked up using :func:`dput.util.get_obj` (which calls :func:`dput.util.load_config` to resolve the .json definition of the hook).

-All checkers are declared in the ``checkers`` config class, and look something like the following::
+All hooks are declared in the ``hooks`` config class, and look something like the following::

     {
-        "name": "checksum checker",
+        "name": "checksum pre-upload hook",
-        "path": "dput.checkers.basics.validate_checksums"
+        "path": "dput.hooks.basics.validate_checksums"
     }

+..
+XXX TODO: Document the pre-/post-upload key

 For more on this file & how it's used, check the other ref-doc on config files: :doc:`configs`